-- 1. As a Senior Preceptor, you are responsible for the overall learning experience of your student you should provide direct on-site supervision with regular face-to-face meetings as required. - 2.
-Be available to your student for guidance and direction, so they develop the requisite skills and attitude and build on their knowledge to become safe and competent pharmacists. - 3.
+- 1. As a Senior Preceptor, you are responsible for the overall learning experience of the student you should provide direct on-site supervision with regular face-to-face meetings as required. - 2.
+Be available to your student for guidance and direction so they develop the requisite skills and attitude and build on their knowledge to become safe and competent pharmacists. - 3.
 Be knowledgeable regarding the behaviours in the CCF against which your student will be assessed. - 4.
 Complete the student's Competency Assessments and provide regular feedback.
-The final assessment will involve you assessing your student's ability to apply the competencies required of a newly registered pharmacist to competently and independently practise pharmacy, as set out by the PSI.
-You should work alongside your student regularly and receive feedback from other staff to enable you to make a fair assessment of their competence. - 5.
-Contact a PE as soon as possible if there are concerns regarding your student achieving the required level of competence. - 6.
-Notify APPEL if your student is not meeting the requisite amount of placement time, or you have any concerns regarding your student's attendance and punctuality. - 7.
-Contact a PE or the APPEL Operations Team immediately if there is a potential breach of the Schools of Pharmacy Joint Student Code of Conduct, potential patient safety concern or critical incident. - 8.
-Contact a PE or the APPEL Operations Team immediately if you will no longer be available to act as a Senior Preceptor or will be absent for more than four weeks throughout the placement. - 9.
-Complete the "Declaration of Satisfactory Attendance and Student Behaviour" twice during the placement.
+The final assessment will involve you assessing your student's ability to apply the competencies required of a newly registered pharmacist to competently and independently practice pharmacy, as set out by the PSI.
+You should work alongside your student regularly and receive feedback from other staff to enable you to make a fair assessment of their competency. - 5.
+Contact a PE as soon as possible if there are concerns regarding the student achieving the required level of competency. - 6.
+Notify APPEL if a student is not meeting the requisite amount of placement time or you have any concerns regarding a student's attendance and punctuality - 7.
+Contact a PE or the APPEL office immediately if there is a potential breach of the Schools of Pharmacy Joint Student Code of Conduct, potential patient safety concern or critical incident. - 8.
+Contact a PE or the APPEL office immediately if you are no longer available to act as a Senior Preceptor or will be absent for more than four weeks throughout the placement. - 9.
+Complete the "Declaration of Satisfactory Attendance and Student Behaviour" twice during the placement